 Uninstalling the application/game that is throwing the error, and then reinstalling it can help resolve the issue.
 Follow these steps:

-4. Open Windows Store.
+- Open the Windows Store.
 Type in the name of the app and hit Enter.

 RELATED STORIES YOU NEED TO CHECK OUT: